-A third of physicians now spend over 20 hours a week on paperwork and administration, equivalent to 4,000 clicks a day in the digital era.
-For many, these clicks follow them from the office back home and to everywhere in between.
-According to a recent study, family doctors spend 86 minutes of nightly “pajama time” tethered to their EHR.
+The result is that one third of physicians now spend over 20 hours a week on paperwork and administration.
+Those 20 hours are equivalent to 4,000 clicks a day in the digital era.
+For many doctors, these clicks follow them from the office back home.
+According to one study, family doctors spend 86 minutes of nightly “pajama time” tethered to their EMR.

-This trend toward a work day full of administrative tasks and screen time is not what physicians signed up for.
-How can doctors streamline clinical documentation, get back time with patients and avoid burnout?
+This trend toward a work day full of screen time is not what physicians signed up for.
+How can doctors streamline clinical documentation, get back time with patients, and avoid burnout?

 Talking is faster than typing

-EHR adoption in the US has been swift, but it has also created headaches for physicians who find themselves spending more time documenting care an less time providing it.
-Especially for doctors who aren’t fast at typing, entering the patient narrative into an EHR can be a major time sink.
+EMR adoption in the US was swift, but it also created headaches for physicians.
+Suddenly doctors found themselves spending more time documenting care an less time providing it.
+Documenting the patient narrative in the EMR can be a major time sink, especially for clinicians who aren’t fast at typing,

-According to medical dictation giant Nuance, every hour dictated can save 2.5 hours.
-That’s because dictation is three times faster than typing on a computer, generally clocking in at 150 words per minute.
-And thanks to huge leaps in speech recognition software, medical dictation as no problem handling the technical language that comes along with clinical narratives.
+The good news is that medical dictation is better – and faster – than ever.
+Dictating with the latest software is roughly three times faster than typing on a computer.
+Automated dictation generally clocks in at 150 words per minute, and dictated notes are roughly as accurate as typed clinical notes.
+In addition, thanks to huge leaps in speech recognition software, medical dictation has no problem handling the technical language that comes along with clinical narratives.

-Doctors on the move need tech that keeps up, and cloud-based dictation offers just the solution.
-80 percent of physicians already use a personal mobile device to communicate patient data, so why not dictate to the tiny computer that’s already in your pocket?
+Doctors on the move need tech that keeps up.
+Cloud-based medical dictation offers just the solution.
+Over 80 percent of physicians already use a personal mobile device to communicate patient data, so why not dictate to the tiny computer that’s already in your pocket?

 About a third of cloud-based dictation users do just that, choosing to speak directly into their mobile device.
 This means clinical documentation is not only faster, but incredibly portable.
-As Nuance likes to say, the patient narrative can begin in the exam room, get amended at your office and finished in a conference room.
+The patient narrative can begin in the exam room, get amended at your office, and finished in a conference room.

 Lots of physicians are already using their smartphone and automated dictation software to streamline clinical documentation.